elasticsearch-dump/elasticsearch-dump/README.md

                     you want to get most data as possible in the index without concern for losing some rows in the process, similar to the `timeout` option.
-                    (default: 0)
+                    breaking change - offfset is no longer allowed in scroll context (default: 0)
 --noRefresh
                     Disable input index refresh.